Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent

 Beyond non-asymptotic convergence, smoothness relative to a \aKL divergence could be applied to extend statistical results, such as that of \citet{daskalakis2016ten} to settings other than well-separated mixtures of Gaussians.
 In addition to the \aEM algorithm, our results could be extended to variational methods, such as the works of \citet{hoffman2013svi,khan2016faster}, due to the similarity between the \aEM surrogate and the evidence lower-bound.

 Stochastic variants of \aEM are becoming increasingly relevant as they allow the algorithm to scale to large datasets, and recent recent work by \citet{chen2018stochastic,karimi2019global} combined stochastic \aEM updates with variance reduction methods like SAG, SVRG, and MISO \citep{leroux2012sag,johnson2013svrg,mairal2015miso}.
-Those works have taken the perspective that \aEM can be expressed as a preconditioned gradient step, and the resulting worst-case analysis not only depends on the smoothness constant, but the prescribed step-size is proportional to $\nicefrac{1}{L}$.
+But the analysis in those works take the view of \aEM as a preconditioned gradient step.
+The resulting worst-case analysis not only depends on the smoothness constant, but the prescribed step-size is proportional to $\nicefrac{1}{L}$.
 For Gaussian mixtures with arbitrary initialization, this implies using a step-size of 0.
 Our results highlights the gap between \aEM and gradient-\aEM methods, using a combination of classic and modern tools from a variety of fields, and we hope that the tools developed here may help to fix this and similar practical issues.